-In this project, we are going to build a home automation system using Arduino and the WiFi module ESP8266.
+In this project, we will build a home automation system using Arduino and the WiFi module ESP8266.
 For control relays, we use manual switches and smartphones.
 This project can sense sunlight and room temperature to turn on and off lights and fans automatically.

 Features of WiFi Home Automation System Using Cayenee

 This project has the following features:

 This system has two main parts.
 The first part is the server, which presents the core of the system.
 It manages, controls, and monitors users’ homes.

 The second part is the hardware module, which provides an appropriate interface to the sensors and actuators of the home automation system.
 But most of the automation system available in the market is scalable in that one server can manage many hardware modules.
 Because they exist on WiFi network coverage.